gaulinsoft/fusion/README.md

 * query()

 This DOM library extends the `Element`, `Array`, and `Document` prototypes.
-It allows a seemless transition between arrays and elements.
+It allows a seamless transition between arrays and elements.
 The `find()` function returns either an element or `null`, and the `query()` function returns either an array of elements or an empty array.